google/gnxi/oc_config_validate/docs/testclasses.md

 Leafs of the Model (Update paths must match an OC Model Leaf).

 Optionally, use `check_missing_model_paths` to assert that all OC model paths are present in the Updates.
-Usually, the Subscription replies might not have all Leaf paths that the OC mode has.
+The Subscription replies might not have all Leaf paths that the OC mode has.

 > This check does NOT check the type of the values returned.